travis-ci/dpl/README.md

 Common Options:

-  --run CMD                    Command to execute after the deployment finished successfully (type: array
+  --cleanup                    Clean up build artifacts from the Git working directory before the deployment --run CMD                    Commands to execute after the deployment finished successfully (type: array
-                               (string, can be given multiple times)) --cleanup                    Skip cleaning up build artifacts before the deployment --help                       Get help on this command
+                               (string, can be given multiple times)) --help                       Get help on this command

 Examples: